Donald Trump knew about the executives' tax evasion scheme - ExBulletin

 - Donald Trump knew about the executives’ tax evasion scheme

-- Elon Musk’s Neuralink demo promises miracles, but neuroscientists say technology is decades behind
+- Breakthrough, Award-Winning Performer and Film Artist Billy Porter Honored with a Star on the Hollywood Walk of Fame

-- Billy Porter receives a star on the Hollywood Walk of Fame
+- How the UAE is positioning itself as a global frontrunner in game-changing technology

-- Palace racism overshadows William and Kate’s visit to Boston – BBC News
+- Duke Swimming and Diving closes out day two of the US Open